mejiaadonay/myComputerScienceNotes/Linux-Command-Line-Basic.md

 Make a new folder to keep your workspace for this course.
 You might call it **Shell**, but whatever name you pick is OK.
 Keep track of what folder you created it in (for instance, **Desktop**).

-In the **Downloadables** section of this page, below, you'll find a link to the configuration file, called `Vagrantfile`.
+In the **Downloadables** section of this page, below, you'll find a link to the configuration file, called [Vagrantfile](https://www.udacity.com/api/nodes/4713348570/supplemental_media/vagrantfile/download).
 Download this file into the new folder you just created.

 ## 6. Run the virtual machine!